 Still, that's rarely the problem.
 Much more common is the scenario in which a novice investor is so starstruck by the wonder and opportunity that "startup land" presents that they rush into subpar investments at first.
 Startup founders know this too – that's why so many of them will try to tell you to get in now or risk missing out!

 Don't fall for that old trick.
 Instead, try riding on the coattails of experienced, successful angel investors.
 It's a simple strategy, but it works.

-And twice a week, you'll receive my free newsletter, The Startup Investor.
+Starting now, you'll receive my free newsletter, The Startup Investor, twice a week.
 It's where I highlight the hottest startups, dig deeper into the biggest stories from Silicon Valley, and let you in on all the tips and tactics venture capitalists don't want you to know.